MEI-ASD-2023/project-phase-02-patch/README.md

 #### Basic implementation

-In the basic implementation, there will be an application (example will be provided) that will simply generate messages, and log which messages have been delivered by the system.
+In the basic implementation, there will be an application (see the base code in the [src](./src/asd-project1-base/)) that will simply generate messages, and log which messages have been delivered by the system.
 This protocol will communicate with the Reliable Broadcast algorithm that you will implement, which will communicate directly with the wider network via a Gossip protocol.

+The base code floods the entire system with messages, which is inefficient.
+You will first have to modify it to select a subset (`t`) of other processes to interact with.

 ```
 ______________________________________________________